GSA/ficam-federation/_design/06_federation_protocols.md

 ## Security Assertion Markup Language (SAML)

 SAML is an open-standards based XML data exchange framework for creating and exchanging authentication and attribute information between trusted entities over the internet.
-SAML is widely used for sharing data securely between websites such as your bank, where it is also known as '_Web Browser SSO Profile_'.

 - SAML standards include secure exchange format to preserve message confidentiality and integrity.
 - It can also be used for non-repudiation.
+- Utilizes the XML Digital Signature envelopes to secure messages.

+SAML is widely used for sharing data securely between websites such as your bank.
+This is also known as '_Web Browser SSO Profile_'.
+It comprises of the following three components.

 - The Assertions XML schema, which defines the structure of the assertion.
 - The SAML Protocols, which are used to request assertions and artifacts.
 - SAML can be transported over HTTP or SOAP.

-The three components above define a SAML profile that corresponds to a particular use case such as “Web Browser SSO”.
 SAML Assertions are encoded in an XML schema and can carry up to three types of statements:

 - _Authentication statements_ include information about the assertion issuer, the authenticated subscriber, validity period, and other authentication information.
 For example, an Authentication Assertion would state the subscriber “John” was authenticated using a password at 10:32pm on 06-06-2004.